igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Leaving building from exit can put you somewhere completely else on the map!!
 * sometimes no shop is generated on first city > needs to be clothing!! and are there enough shops elsewhere?
 * Introduce new attack types at higher levels (e.g. nail slash)
-* Create heavily made up eyes style
+* Create heavily made up eyes, massive earrings and facial hair style
 * Generate objects on city roads and inside buildings similar to trees (make sure no roads are blocked!)
 * Buildings (and world edges) broken in Safari (must be similar to-render-at-edges-issue)?
 * Hotel/bed should be fully navigatable, not just bottom center tile